jgato/jgato/random_docs/ztp-zero-touch-all.md

       policyName: "projects-policy"
 ```

-And you can use it to create projects different than foo, when you reference one resource, you can override whatever attribute in the CRD.
+Finally, you can use it to create projects any Project.
+You have to reference the template, and override the needed attributes.
+In this case, the Project name.

 ```yaml
  sourceFiles: